 I don’t know what it is, but dogs love to go for a ride in the car and stick their heads out the window.
 It doesn’t matter where you’re headed, just find an open road and let your dog feel the wind in their hair.

 If you have a calm dog who’ll let you pamper her, give her a fresh coat of polish for her nails!
 Paint yours and your daughter’s to match.
 Instant at-home fun!

 While it’s always best to train your puppy early, it’s never too late to register for an obedience course.
 Puppies can learn basic commands and older dogs can brush up on skills while owners master communication strategies.
 Check out the Indianapolis Obedience Training Club for basic and advanced obedience classes.

-it’s so important for your dog to be socialized with other dogs.
 Especially when the weather is yucky, dogs need somewhere to let their energy out and run wild with other dogs.
 You can drop your dog off at doggie daycare all day while you are at work and they’ll be happy pooped pooches for the rest of the night.
 Check out Camp Bow Wow, Club Canine, or Dogtopia!